 Strong and meaningful connections between families and the school have a positive and lasting impact on the lives of children.
 The relationship with our families is a mutually beneficial partnership built on trust and respect.
 Every family and culture is valued and acknowledged.
 Families are collaborators and decision makers in their children’s well being.
 They are key advocates and resources for each other.
 Eliot-Pearson facilitates and bridges this process to build a joyful and healthy community where children can strive.

 The Eliot-Pearson Children’s School informs and engages parents as partners.
-The school promotes supportive communication that foster social interactions in a variety of ways:
+The school promotes supportive communication and meaningful participation that foster social interactions and community building in a variety of ways:

 - Establishment of a Parent Advisory Board